wp-plugins/progressbar-edition-for-readers/readme.txt

 Important: Your theme needs to support widgets to show the progressbar in the sidebar/widget area.

-Mayor features in Progressbar (Edition for Readers) 0.5 include:
+Major features in Progressbar (Edition for Readers) 0.6 include:

-* Added: Dashboard widget to provide an easier access to update the reading progress.
-* Added: Wordpress's Media-Upload to upload the cover image and insert it into the widget.
-* Added: Additional content can be added to the widget now. (e.g. the booklet text)
+* Added: Support for new WP 3.5 media library.

 == Installation ==